 Kanban seemed to offer a solution that could help resolve the sort of issues mentioned above.

 I do not intend to try to give a full description of kanban in this short article.
-There are plenty of books and articles available; you might start by reading David Anderson’s.
+There are plenty of books and articles available.
+In considering using Kanban for agile business analysis, you might start by reading David Anderson’s.
 However, for those who are not familiar with kanban, here is a list of some of its characteristic features.

 • Limits work in progress (WIP)